ScottSnapperLab/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 │   └── figures            <- Generated graphics and figures to be used in reporting ├── requirements.txt       <- The requirements file for reproducing the analysis environment.
-├── setup.py               <- Allows installing this project's python code for Notebook importation ├── src                    <- Source code for use in this project.
+├── setup.py               <- Allows installing this project's python code for Notebook importation ├── Snakefile              <- Snakemake file for reproducing a full pipeline ├── src                    <- Source code for use in this project.
 │   ├── python
 │   │   ├── data           <- Code to download or generate data